Littleguygabe/my-digital-garden/content/index.md

 title: Welcome to My Digital Garden
 ---

 This is the homepage for my new website!
-I'm a second-year student at the **University of Nottingham doing Computer Science with Artificial Intelligence**
+I'm a second-year student at the **University of Nottingham doing Computer Science with Artificial Intelligence** with a strong interest in Quantitative Finance (specifically research), using ML for data analysis and MFT

 Check out my [[About Me]] page to learn more.